nbacc12/student_depression_model/README.md

 ## Jupyter Notebook

+_To view data cleansing, EDA, modelling, evaluation, and deployment:_

 1) Click on the following file within this repository:  `student_depression_project.ipynb`
 2) Github will automatically render the jupyter notebook file
 3) Review the python code, outputs, and data visualizations in the browser